Poland summons Belgian ambassador in rule of law row -PAP | Law-Order

 - Poland

-Poland has summoned Belgium's ambassador, a foreign ministry spokesman told state-run news agency PAP, after its Prime Minister, Alexander De Croo, accused Warsaw of "playing with fire" in a worsening dispute with Brussels over the rule of law.
+Poland has summoned Belgium's ambassador, a foreign ministry spokesman told the state-run news agency PAP, after Belgian Prime Minister Alexander De Croo accused Warsaw of "playing with fire" in a worsening dispute with Brussels over the rule of law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)